japinol7/the-codemaster/README.md

 ## History of the series.
 A spin-off?
 What do you mean?
 	> Yes, this is a spin-off of an old game from the same author [myself.  ; ) ]
 	> Original Pac's Revenge (1987-88); ahead of its time story:
-	    > In a world where the human race has expanded for several planets of the nearby galaxies, there is an environmental menace about to explode.
+	    > In a world where humanity has expanded for several planets of the nearby galaxies, there is an environmental menace about to explode.
           This menace would have catastrophic consequences for the settlements in the Systems of Draco II, Hydrus I, and the very Milky Way.